CHSS Advice Line

 Join our Campaigner Network now to get regular updates on Chest Heart & Stroke Scotland campaigns, opportunities to get involved and the impact of your support.

 Thanks to our amazing supporters who signed our No Life Half Lived petition and wrote to their election candidates, we succeeded in getting each of the five main political party leaders to confirm their support for Hospital to Home.
-We’re now working hard to make sure a national Hospital to Home service becomes a reality.

 One in five people in Scotland are living with a chest, heart or stroke condition.
 We believe everyone has the right to live life to the full, so that’s why we’ve been campaigning to improve the support available to people across Scotland.